cyubimanyo/cyubimanyo/README.md

 👩🏻‍💻 I'm working at PT.
 Bank Negara Indonesia as **QA Automation**

 🌱 Here, I usually share my works about my portfolio in software development and testing.
-Currently, I'm working on automation testing using Katalon Studio, Cypress, WebdriverIO, Robot, and Karate.
+Currently, I'm working on automation testing using Katalon Studio, Playwright, Cypress, WebdriverIO, Robot, Javascript JEST, and Karate.

 😄 If you want to know me more, please reach me by [Linkedin](https://www.linkedin.com/in/andhiny-fatikha/).